-Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.

 LL.M.
-SYLLABUS GROUP-B LABOUR, CAPITAL & LAW OPTIONAL PAPER-V
+Syllabus Group-B Labour, Capital & Law Optional Paper-V Total Credits Allotted: 6